 - Increase Speed – 3D printing allows for the building of homes or buildings in a matter of days as opposed to conventional construction which can take months or even years.
 According to Marco Vonk, Marketing Manager at Saint-Gobain Weber Beamix, “You save about 60% of the time on the Jobsite and 80% in labor.”

-- Design Freedom – 3D printing allows architects to create extremely difficult shapes that otherwise they may not have been able to create.
+- Design Freedom – 3D printing allows architects to create extremely difficult shapes that they otherwise may not have been able to create.

 - Waste Reduction – Because 3D printing is an additive technology, it only uses the amount of material needed for each job.